AdobeDocs/experience-platform.en/help/hygiene/api/overview.md

 A dataset expiration is a time-delayed "delete a dataset" action.
 By creating a dataset expiration, you are specifying a future time at which that dataset should be deleted.
 See the [dataset expiration endpoint guide](./dataset-expiration.md) for details on scheduling dataset expirations in the API.

-## Consumer deletes
+## Record deletes

 >[!IMPORTANT]
 >
->Consumer delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.
+>Record delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.
 >
 >
->Consumer deletes are meant to be used for data cleansing, removing anonymous data, or data minimization.
+>Record deletes are meant to be used for data cleansing, removing anonymous data, or data minimization.
 They are **not** to be used for data subject rights requests (compliance) as pertaining to privacy regulations like the General Data Protection Regulation (GDPR).
 For all compliance use cases, use [Adobe Experience Platform Privacy Service](../../privacy-service/home.md) instead.

 The Data Hygiene API allows you delete all records associated with a consumer identity across one or all datasets.
 All data hygiene tasks that delete consumer identities are repesented by a construct called a work order.
-See the [work order endpoint guide](./workorder.md) for details on working with consumer deletes in the API.
+See the [work order endpoint guide](./workorder.md) for details on working with record deletes in the API.

 ## Quota